 The biggest change has been the drastic difference between "pre-ChatGPT" and "post-ChatGPT" times.
 Until November 2022, Al's impact on PR was minimal.
-We did a CIPR survey in 2021, and only about one in five respondents thought Al would significantly impact their roles.
+We did a CIPR survey in 2021, and only about one in five respondents thought AI would significantly impact their roles.
 Most weren't actively using it, and if they were, it was in indirect ways, like with Google's search algorithms.
 Direct applications within communications, like using AI for writing or research, only started to gain momentum recently.
-It's like a light switch was flicked with the launch of ChatGPT.
+It's like a light switch was flicked with the launch of ChatGPT statement like "Al was used in this content."
+There's also the issue of Al "hallucinations," where it generates crediblesounding information that isn't correct.
+Ultimately, the responsibility for accuracy falls on the human using the tool.
+It's a powerful resource, but it doesn't replace accountability.